 Expand

-componentAnimate height
+<SlideDown> componentAnimate height

-Animating height is tricky because CSS can't transition to keyword auto
+Animating height is tricky because CSS can't transition to keyword auto.

-classes utilise a css trick to animate
+The .bf-expand and .bf-expand-closed classes utilise a css trick to animate

 height

-and two wrapping elements.
+involving css grid and two wrapping elements.

-button that toggles the
+Together with a .bf-button-expand button that toggles the

-class you can make something like this:
+.bf-expand-closed class you can make something like this:

 Padding

-Caveat; this technique does not work well with padding
+Caveat; this technique does not work well with padding on the immediate child

 element.